Comprehensive Editing Facilities

 When using solar system simulations, there is also a command for importing asteroids and comets from external websites.

 The Edit Object command allows you to edit an object.
 It gives you a choice of over 30 different values that can be edited, including radius, luminosity, mass, position, velocity, and orbital elements.

-The Add Object command allows you to create a new object by specifying its name, type, color, radius, luminosity, mass, position, and velocity.
+The Add Object command allows you to create a new object by specifying its name, type, color, radius, luminosity, mass, position, velocity, and orbital elements.

 The Delete command allows you to delete existing objects.

 The Split Object command allows you to split an object into a rubble pile by specifying its number of components, rotation period, and rotation axis.

 The Merge Objects command allows you to merge existing objects into a single object, conserving volume, mass, and momentum.

 Adding Families of Objects